-What Does Your Company Think of Employee Redundancy?
+What Does Your Company Think Of Employee Redundancy?

 Outplacement from the view of a departing employee